 - Loan agreements and all purchase documents for large purchases (>$2,500)

-his means all records for your business’ earnings and expenses:
+This means all records for your business’ earnings and expenses.

-It’s a lot to cover, but you’ll need documentation on all cash flow to calculate your business's profitability and thus taxable income.
+It’s a lot to cover, but you’ll need documentation on all cash flow to calculate your business's profitability and taxable income.
 This is often the most time-consuming step, but doing regular bookkeeping (at least monthly) speeds things along.
-Hopefully, you’ve kept good records of your business’s income and outgoing expenses!
-If not, start building that discipline now to help yourself (or your CPA!) when tax time rolls around.
+Hopefully, you’ve kept good records of your business’ income and outgoing expenses!
+If not, start building that discipline now to help yourself (or your CPA) when tax time rolls around.

 2. Estimating Tax Liability & Tax Planning

-Now that you’ve got your estimated taxable income for the year you can use it to reduce your tax liability.
+Now that you’ve got your estimated taxable income for the year, you can use it to reduce your tax liability.
 Either yourself or your CPA can do a dry run of your numbers using a tax software to see where you will fall.
-If you had a good year and need to reduce your taxable income the most sound advice you will ever hear is to defer revenue and accelerate expenses.
-This means, try and push any contracts, sales, revenue for the next three months to January and move any expenses you expect to incur from January to December.
+If you had a good year and need to reduce your taxable income, the most sound advice you will ever hear is to defer revenue and accelerate expenses.
+This means you try and push any contracts, sales, and revenue for the next three months to January, and move any expenses you expect to incur from January to December.
 That tax bill is getting smaller already!

 3. Determine How You Need to File Your Taxes

 Let’s fast-forward to January.
-You’ve finished 2018 out with a bang, tidied up your bookkeeping and have hard, accurate numbers to work with.
+You’ve finished 2018 with a bang, tidied up your bookkeeping, and you have hard, accurate numbers to work with.
 Well, now we need to figure out how the IRS wants you to tell them about those numbers and pay the taxes.